juliosolisar/juliosolisar.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be presenting at the Thurgau Experimental Economics Meeting ([THEEM](https://www.twi-kreuzlingen.ch/events/theem/)) in Kreuzlingen, Switzerland 🇨🇭
+I will be presenting at the Thurgau Experimental Economics Meeting ([THEEM](https://www.twi-kreuzlingen.ch/events/theem/)) in Kreuzlingen, Switzerland 🇨🇭.
+Check the program here <a href="assets/pdf/theem25.pdf" target="_blank">here</a>.